AbraGanz/AbraGanz/README.md

-- I'm Abra Ganz, a Master of Logic (student) at the University of Amsterdam.
-Here you can find the projects I'm working on for university and in my spare time.
+- I'm Abra Ganz, I lead the geostrategic dynamics team at the Center for AI Risk Management and Alignment.
+Here you can find the projects I'm working on for this job and in my spare time.

-- Currently doing research in AI Safety, in particular IRL.
+- Currently doing research in AI Policy, in particular international cooperation.

-- Looking to collaborate on playful projects or theoretical research.
-If anyone is building a pun-generator, let me know!

-- My LinkedIn is available on my profile.
-Get in touch!

 <!---
 AbraGanz/AbraGanz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.